revell-logo

 Recurve Bow Sight Adjustment: Special Considerations

-Recurve bow sight adjustment follows similar principles but with some unique considerations.
-Recurve archers must adjust the plunger (also known as the button).
-When adjusting a recurve sight:
+Recurve bow sight adjustment follows similar principles to compound bow sighting in but with unique considerations.
+Recurve archers must account for the plunger button, which affects arrow flight and requires different tuning techniques.

-• Center Shot Alignment: Ensure your arrow rest and sight are properly centered before making adjustments
+• Center Shot Alignment: Ensure your arrow rest and sight are properly centered before making elevation adjustments

-• Plunger Tension: If your arrows fly to the left decreasing the tension of the plunger might help.
-When the arrows fly too much to the right, you should increase the tension of the plunger.
+• Plunger Tension: If arrows fly left, decreasing plunger tension often helps.
+When arrows fly right, increase the tension

 • Sight Extension: Recurve sights often have adjustable extension bars for fine-tuning at different distances

-• Micro-adjustments: Many Olympic-style recurve sights offer micro-click adjustments for precise tuning
+• Micro-Adjustments: Olympic-style recurve sights offer micro-click adjustments for precision tuning

 Common Bow Sight Adjustment Mistakes to Avoid